 Ice-cold somen noodles are a traditional hot-weather Japanese dish.
 Usually they are served with a dipping sauce on the side.
 Grab some noodles with your chopsticks, dip, and eat.
 Delicious, but messy.
 I love eating cold somen noodles, but I usually end up with little drops of sauce splattered all over my shirt!

-So here is nice alternative.
-Cold somen noodles get topped with a generous ladle of chilled sauce, fresh vegetables, picked ginger, and a piece of marinated, grilled salmon.
+So here is a nice alternative.
+Cold somen noodles get topped with a generous ladle of chilled sauce, fresh vegetables, pickled ginger, and a piece of marinated, grilled salmon.